rwilson504/Blogger/Dynamics-WebApi-Get-Record-Count/Dynamics-WebApi-Get-Record-Count.md

 # Use Dynamics WebAPI to get Record Count

 When working in an environment where tools like XrmToolbox are not available or allowed getting a total record count can be a real pain sometimes.
 One way of doing it just using the browser involves using the Dynamics WebAPI.
-This came in handy last time we were doing a data load
+This came in handy last time we were doing a data load on our production system and wanted to see the status of how many records had been imported.

-If you are trying to get
+If you are trying to get the count for 5,000 or less records. you can do a simple call
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODkxNDc1NTVdfQ==
+eyJoaXN0b3J5IjpbLTIxMjUwMDM4MTVdfQ==
 -->